-The generic <mgmtObj> mappings described in clauses 6.4.1 and 6.4.5 shall apply, and no specific mapping is necessary.
+The generic <mgmtObj> mappings described in clauses 7.4.1 and 7.4.5 shall apply, and no specific mapping is necessary.

-In addition to the status code mapping for the <mgmtObj> CRUD Operations, no [reboot] specific status codes are defined in [5].
+In addition to the status code mapping for the <mgmtObj> CRUD Operations, no [reboot] specific status codes are defined in [OMA LwM2M 1.0].

-6.5 LWM2M Server Interactions
+7.5 LWM2M Server Interactions